BSC-ES/pyhanami/docs/source/Methodology.md

 The `ScientificEvaluation` class implements various plots and scalar metrics to analyze how well ESMs reproduce key climate phenomena.
 These metrics compare model output against observational data to quantify the models' skill in capturing specific features of the Earth's climate system.

-This section explains the approach taken to evaluate each different phenomenon.
+This section explains the approach used to evaluate several climate phenomena.
 Currently, the package includes the following scientific skill metrics:

 ### Tropical IntraSeasonal Oscillation (ISO): Bimodal ISO indices